jacylang/dev-book/docs/particles/custom-operators.md

 The 1. solution sounds better for me as I assumed to implement function overloading in the future.
 If one day I'll 100% establish that _Jacy_ would never have function overloading -- 2. variant will be used.

+## Update 02.03.2022

+After reading how Swift does this, I got that it is (hopefully) possible to treat operators as a primary expression, like identifiers.

+I'm not sure if it is a conflict free grammar, so let's check if it is.
+Operator as primary expression is possible, obviously, only in expressions.
+But before parsing primary expressions we parse infix, prefix and postfix expressions, but none of theme are blocking this feature except prefix.
+Why?
+Operator as primary expression can only appear in form of a standalone operator, i.e. without left-hand and right-hand sides, and _Jacy_ (likely) having LL-only grammar would only have problems with prefix expression - when we see an operator, we cannot be sure if it is a standalone operator or a prefix expression.
+But (I hope) we can easily solve it as:
+1. See an operator
+2. Try to parse an expression.
+Of course by precedence of prefix operators, i.e. we don't start from top-level expression parser but with one which has higher precedence than prefix expressions - postfix expression.
+3. If we failed to parse an expression - save an erroneous prefix expression (not operator and error expression)
+4. If there's nothing like an expression - we add primary expression consisting of a standalone operator.